 - Court Record Removal Services

 Time works against you.
 The longer a Justia page sits indexed, the more other aggregators scrape it, and the more places you have to chase later.
-The cases we clear fastest are almost always the ones where someone acted within a few months of finding the listing.
+The cases we clear fastest are typically the ones where someone acted within a few months of finding the listing.
 The ones that drag on are years old and copied across half a dozen sites.

 One detail people miss: Justia does not flag a dismissal any differently than a conviction.
 A case you won and a case you lost look the same to someone skimming results.
 That is why the de-indexing request matters, and why it helps to state the outcome plainly when you file it.